ModernMube/OwnAudioSharp/README.md

 ## Optional dependencies: Portaudio and FFmpeg

-Hi!
 By default, our code includes **Miniaudio**, which is ready to use for all systems, so you can get started right away!

 If you want to use **Portaudio** and **FFmpeg** on certain platforms for extended functionality, you can configure them as follows: